Do you constantly feel tired but have no idea why?

 2. Poor diet, resulting in deficiencies

-If you’re following a clean eating lifestyle then this is unlikely, but if your diet is quite poor then there’s a chance you may be giving your body inadequate nourishment.
+If you’ve got a healthy balanced diet then this is unlikely, but if your diet is quite poor then there’s a chance you may be giving your body inadequate nourishment.
 This can lead to your body feeling severely drained.
 Make sure you’re eating a well-balanced diet full of vegetables and fruits, lean proteins and complex carbohydrates to keep your body fully nourished.

 3. Lack of sleep

-The most obvious (yet sometimes overlooked) reason for your lack of energy could be lack of sleep.
+The most obvious (yet sometimes overlooked) reason for having no energy could be lack of sleep.
 We are all guilty of “burning the candle at both ends”, but that doesn’t mean that it won’t catch up with you.
-It isn’t always possible to get the suggested 8 hours of sleep per night but, where possible, try to get a full night of sleep as you would be surprised how beneficial just a few good nights of sleep per week could be.
+It isn’t always possible to get the suggested 8 hours of sleep per night, but where possible, try to get a full night of sleep as you would be surprised how beneficial just a few good nights of sleep per week could be.